FDR’s GI Bill Helped Create America’s Middle Class

 The Drum Beat of Human Progress

-• The Morrill Land-Grant College Act of 1862.
-The law provided land for public higher education and equipped states to build roads, bridges, canals and other infrastructure.
+- The Morrill Land-Grant College Act of 1862.
+The law provided land for public higher education and equipped states to build roads, bridges, canals, and other infrastructure.

-• The Nineteenth Amendment to the US Constitution gave women the right to vote in 1919.
+- The Nineteenth Amendment to the US Constitution gave women the right to vote in 1919.

-• The National Labor Relations Act of 1935, called the Wagner Act, protected a worker’s right to join a labor union and bargain collectively.
+- The National Labor Relations Act of 1935, called the Wagner Act, protected a worker’s right to join a labor union and bargain collectively.

-• The Interstate Highway Act of 1956 boosted interstate commerce and transformed the American landscape.
+- The Interstate Highway Act of 1956 boosted interstate commerce and transformed the American landscape.

-• The Civil Rights Act of 1964 and Voting Rights Act of 1965, aimed to restore democracy’s promise that “all men are created equal.”
+- The Civil Rights Act of 1964 and Voting Rights Act of 1965, aimed to restore democracy’s promise that “all men are created equal.”

-• The Medicare and Medicaid Acts of 1965 provided a lifeline to our nation’s elderly.
+- The Medicare and Medicaid Acts of 1965 provided a lifeline to our nation’s elderly.

-• The National Environmental Policy Act of 1969 sought a federal mandate for clean air and clean water.
+- The National Environmental Policy Act of 1969 sought a federal mandate for clean air and clean water.

-As World War II wound down and victory in sight, President Roosevelt and veterans groups were properly concerned about the prospects of millions of returning soldiers.
-Weighing heavily on FDR was the memory of returning World War I veterans and their bonus marches and skirmishes with US security forces that left two marchers dead and the veterans’ encampment in DC burnt to the ground.
+As World War II wound down and victory was in sight, President Roosevelt and veterans groups were properly concerned about the prospects of millions of returning soldiers.
+Weighing heavily on FDR was the memory of returning World War I veterans and their bonus marches and skirmishes with US security forces that left two marchers dead and the veterans’ encampment in Washington, DC burnt to the ground.

-The GI Bill of Rights
+The GI Bill

 President Roosevelt counted on the American Legion to write a benefits package for returning World War II veterans.
 The two main features of the Legion’s proposal were:

-• Home or business loans.
+- Home or business loans.
 The government guaranteed 50% of the loan for up to $2,000, at no more than 4% interest.

-• Education benefits.
+- Education benefits.
 Grants of $500 a year for four years for education or technical tuition, plus a subsistence allowance of $50 a month ($75 for married veterans).

 When Roosevelt signed the bill on June 22, 1944, it was assumed that the home and business loans would be the hot item.
-Few predicted the returning vets would jump at the chance to sit at a wooden desk in a classroom.
+Few predicted that returning vets would jump at the chance to sit at a wooden desk in a classroom.

 How wrong they were.

-An Educational Bonanza
+An Education Bonanza

-At first, some colleges, most notably Harvard and University of Chicago, balked at the idea and feared their educational standards would be compromised.
+At first, some colleges, most notably Harvard and the University of Chicago, balked at the idea and feared their educational standards would be compromised.
 But for most institutions of higher learning, the GI Bill was manna from heaven.
-Most of them added new classes, hired new professors, added summer semesters and built new dormitory space.
+Most of them added new classes, hired new professors, added summer semesters, and built new dormitory space.

-Notably, private universities for the first time welcomed Jews, Catholics, children of immigrants and students who were the first from their families to go to college.
+Notably, private universities for the first time welcomed Jews, Catholics, children of immigrants, and students who were the first from their families to go to college.

-The first GI Bill ended in 1951.
+The first GI Bill ended in 1956.
 Variations followed.

 Disclosure: Your faithful author enjoyed the benefits of the 1966 Vietnam Era GI Bill.
-By then, the VA paid veterans a monthly stipend only, to cover books and living expenses.
+By then, the VA paid veterans a monthly stipend to cover books and living expenses.
 I was grateful for the monthly check.

-This website, on too few occasions, has covered veterans issues.
+This website, on too few occasions, has covered veterans’ issues.
 Here are the links:

 Is President Trump and three cronies Running the VA from his Mar-a-Lago country club?